Bud Grant: Playing career

-High school and college

-Grant played football, basketball, and baseball at Superior High School.
+University of Minnesota

 He graduated from high school in 1945 and enlisted in the U.S. Navy during World War II.
 He was assigned to the Great Lakes Naval Training Station in Illinois and played on the football team coached by Paul Brown.
 Using an acceptance letter from the University of Wisconsin–Madison to be discharged from the service, Grant decided to attend the University of Minnesota instead.
 He was a three-sport, nine-letterman athlete in football, basketball, and baseball for the Minnesota Golden Gophers, earning All-Big Ten Conference honors in football twice.

 While at the University of Minnesota, Grant was a member of the Phi Delta Theta fraternity.

-Professional basketball
+Minneapolis Lakers

-After leaving the University of Minnesota, Grant was selected in both the NFL and NBA Draft.
-He was selected in the first round (14th overall) of the 1950 NFL Draft by the Philadelphia Eagles and fourth round (47th overall) selection of the Minneapolis Lakers in the 1950 NBA draft.
+After leaving the University of Minnesota, Grant was selected in both the NFL and NBA draft.
+He was selected in the first round (14th overall) of the 1950 NFL draft by the Philadelphia Eagles and fourth round (47th overall) selection of the Minneapolis Lakers in the 1950 NBA draft.
 He played 35 games during the 1949–50 NBA season and signed with the Lakers for the 1950–51 NBA season.
 He chose to continue his basketball career with the Lakers because they were local and because he was offered a raise to stay for the season.
-Grant's close friend Sid Hartman was the Lakers' general manager, which may have influenced his decision to remain with the team.
+Grant's close personal friend Sid Hartman was the Lakers' general manager, which may have influenced his decision to remain with the team.
 He averaged 2.6 points per game in his two seasons as a reserve with the Lakers and was a member of the 1950 championship team.
 After the death of Arnie Ferrin in 2022, he became the oldest living NBA champion.